yoloten/react-stack-cards/Readme.md

 ## Installation

-You can install react-card-effects from npm
+You can install react-stack-cards from npm

 ```
 npm i -S react-stack-cards